Page contents

 Show all tasks

 Expands all summary tasks and shows all hidden tasks.
+If you want to keep and share this view, save it manually.

-Filter > critical tasks
+Filter > critical path

 Filter > unfinished tasks

-Filter linked tasks
+Filter > colored tasks

-Sorts selected tasks downwards based on column.
+Sorts selected tasks downwards based on selected column.

-Sorts selected tasks upwards based on column.
+Sorts selected tasks upwards based on selected column.

 Increase indent